phani1995/blog_posts/un_rendered/Ideas_Improvements.md

 * Contact Page styling

-* my timeline graph in about
+* my timeline graph in about me

 * cards of posts styling

 * Tags in jekyll blog

-* Refereing home
+* referring home

+* Names on circles